mll-lab/graphql-php-scalars/README.md

 Arbitrary data encoded in JavaScript Object Notation.
 See https://www.json.org.

-This expects a string in JSON format, not a GraphQL literal.
+This expects a string in JSON format, not an arbitrary JSON value or GraphQL literal.

 ```graphql
 type Query {